Arghun-dev/vector-embeddings/README.md

 - Smarter Searcg
 ---

-in this code I'm using `Semantic Search` using `Vector embeddings and Database` and create a conversational response using OpenAI gpt-4 model.
+In this example based on user input we use similarity search to seach and find nearest match and generate a response using `ChatGPT` chat completion API.

 ```js
 import { openai, supabase } from './config.js';